Brother Raster Protocol: Low-Level Label Printing

 ## Debugging Tips

-"When prints look wrong, the problem is almost always in the raster byte order."
+Common issues:"When prints look wrong, the problem is almost always in the raster byte order."

-- >Mirror image - Bit order reversed in each byte
+- Mirror image - Bit order reversed in each byte

-- >Stretched/compressed - Wrong bytes-per-row calculation
+- Stretched/compressed - Wrong bytes-per-row calculation

-- >Partial print - Missing termination command
+- Partial print - Missing termination command

-- >No output - Wrong media info for label size
+- No output - Wrong media info for label size

-## Conclusion
+}## Conclusion

 The Brother raster protocol is straightforward once you understand the binary format.
 Direct TCP communication bypasses driver issues and provides complete control over the printing process.